dandels/dmodman/CONTRIBUTING.md

 - [ ] Query download urls without visiting the Nexus (Premium users only).

 ### Cache
-- [ ] Compression (zstd?) for the cache, easy to implement
+- [x] Compression (zstd?) for the cache, easy to implement
 - [ ] A lot of stuff is needlessly kept around
     - Prune old data from update lists when downloading them
-    - Only a fraction of the fields of FileDetails are ever read
+    - [x] Only a fraction of the fields of FileDetails are ever read
-    - Cached md5 searches have no use, and are nearly duplicates of FileDetails

 ### Log
 - [ ] Needs line wrapping.
 Depends on a WIP issue in the TUI library.